6r0k3d/6r0k3d.github.io/_exdev/tools.md

 To start a program, type `run`.
 This will tell GDB to execute the program you specified when you started it.

-To load a different program after you've started, use `file <path to program>`.
+To load a different program after you've started GDB, use `file <path to program>`.

 ### Viewing Source Code

 If a program compiles with debugging information, you can view the source code in GDB with the `list` command.
-By default, GDB will show 10 lines of code.
-It's smart enough to know what line it displayed last, so repeating the list command will display the next ten lines of source code.
+By default, GDB will show ten lines of code.
+GDB tracks what line it displayed last, so repeating the list command will display the next ten lines.
+Once GDB has displayed all source code, you will have to specify a line number if you want to see lines from a specific point.

 You can change the default number of lines displayed with `set listsize <count>`, and view the current setting with `show listsize`.

-If you specify a number with the command, `list <number>`, GDB will display the five lines of code before and after the specified line.
+If you specify a number with the command, `list <number>`, GDB will display the `listsize` number of lines, split evenly between preceding and following lines.

 If the program is not compiled with debugging information, you won't be able to view the source code in GDB or set breakpoints using line numbers:

 ```bash
 smith (master) bin $ gdb -q stack1